ernestofreyreg/kong-plugin-deviceuid/README.md

 ## How it works

-When enabled, this plugin will add a new "deviceuid" cookie to all request and it will persist the value across request making this user traceable across requests.
+When enabled, this plugin will add a "deviceuid" cookie to all requests and it will persist the value making this user traceable.

 ## Install